Job Requirement Analysis

 - Have a sharper, better-prepared conversation with the hiring manager.

-- Build a solid foundation for the Candidate ICP and your sourcing strategy.
+- Build a solid foundation for the candidate scorecard and your sourcing strategy.

 What you get